Listening to Dogs & Talking to People — The Faux Louvre pg255

 “I know!
 I know!” she laughed. — From Chapter 14

 It’s rare for me to converse this well with people, much less our doggie friends.
-I’ve taken classes and still kind of suck at it.
-(For people skills I joined Toastmasters.
-For dogs: an animal communication workshop in Berkeley with my fur buddy Rosie years before.)
-At that weekend workshop was another golden retriever who showed me what it looks like to run through shallow water at the beach from a dog’s perspective.
-It was gloriously hilarious.
-Maybe this ability to share telepathically is why goldens are so popular a breed.
-That my skills in this realm are so hit or miss inspired the title of my memoir.
+I did do workshops and improved some.
+For people skills I joined Toastmasters.
+For dogs: an animal communication workshop in Berkeley with my fur buddy Rosie years before.
+During one session a golden retriever showed me what it looks like to run through shallow water at the beach from a dog’s perspective.
+It was hilarious.
+Maybe this ability to talk telepathically is why goldens are so popular a breed.
+That my skills in this realm are so hit or miss is why the title of this book.

 The skillset to share effectively in a group setting is something I had to learn with practice, and only really understood last year.
 The example of how another woman behaved — let’s call her Joy — was the ah ha moment most people get in elementary school.
 Being precocious, slow to mature and having a loud mouth mother gave me a lifetime of awkward social graces.